Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 		#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 		#.
 Navigate to where you've downloaded your installer file in the terminal.

-	 		#. *Depending on your package manager this command will vary.
+	 		#. *Depending on your package manager, this command will vary.
 Using your standard package manager is recommended.*

-	 			**Debian based installation**
+	 			**Debian-based installation**

 	 			.. code-block:: bash

 	 				sudo apt install particl-desktop-x.x.x-linux.deb

-				**RPM based installation**
+				**RPM-based installation**

 	 			.. code-block:: bash

 	 				sudo dnf -i particl-desktop-x.x.x-linux.rpm

 	 		#.
-An application launcher is put to your applications menu.
-Click this to start :term:`Particl Desktop` client.
+An application launcher will be added your applications menu.
+Click it to start the :term:`Particl Desktop` client.

 	 	.. tip::

-	 		If you want to launch it from the terminal: At the time of writing the executable is named :code:`Particl Desktop` which makes it neccessary to open the file with quotation marks or escaping the string.
+	 		If you want to launch it from the terminal, quotation marks may be required because there is a space in the name (Particl Desktop).

 			.. code-block:: bash